E-4forlife/youpickweship/README.md

 TODO:
-more clean up
+generate app specific AWS creds and store them
-set up SMS
+Set up Docker
-set up in docker
-upload to AWS and point DNS
+Upload to AWS and point DNS
+Security fixes for version 2
+More clean up for version 2

-The secrets secrets / environment vars are stored in the gpg secrets file
+The secrets / environment vars are stored in the gpg secrets file

 Always encrypt the file that contains the application's secrets, you dont want your keys exposed on github.